IntelligentServiceLab/SANFM-DI/README.md

 - endure_count: the threshold for ending training

 ## Files
-- SANFM_DI.py: training the model and obtaining the test results
+- [SANFM_DI.py](SANFM_DI.py): training the SANFM_DI model and obtaining the test results
-- input_bert_data.csv: the [dataset](https://pan.baidu.com/s/1WC11FVhe6sxQYzihOiykYA?pwd=kang), which consists of four domains, including the Mashup description document processed by the BERT model, Web API description document processed by the BERT model, Mashup category, and Web API category.
+- [input_bert_data.csv](https://pan.baidu.com/s/1WC11FVhe6sxQYzihOiykYA?pwd=kang): the input dataset which consists of four domains, including the Mashup description document processed by the BERT model, Web API description document processed by the BERT model, Mashup category, and Web API category.

 ## Command to Run